bpkrumme/ansible_devtools_demo/README.md

 ## Demonstrate Ansible Builder

 1. Show our `configure_base_system.yml` playbook which includes roles from the `redhat.rhel_system_roles` collection
+    1. We need an Execution Environment with this collection in order to run the playbook, and so we can provide our runtime to AAP Platform Operators
-2. Explain that this collection is a certified and supported collection that we can get
+2. Explain that this collection is a certified and supported collection that we can get from Automation Hub
-### Show ee configuration file
+3. Show the `ansible.cfg.example` ansible configuration file with the token configuration for Automation Hub

-### Show requirements files

-### Show ansible.cfg

-### Demonstrate ansible-builder build

-We can build our execution environment using ansible-builder build
+4. Show the `demo_ee/execution-environment.yml
+    1. base image and builder image which are pulled from the `registry.redhat.io` container registry
+    2. ansible.cfg which sets our ansible configuration inside the Execution Environment
+    3. requirements.yml which defines the collections we want available in the EE
+        1. This includes requirements for the playbook I showed, but also some requirements for automations we are going to do in the future, so I've included those as well
+    4. requirements.txt which defines the python libraries we need to support our collections
+        1. These are some of the requirements for the amazon.aws collection
+    5. bindep.txt which defines the binary packages we need installed in the EE to support additional functionality
+5. Demonstrate building the Execution environment using anisble-builder
+    1. Change directory to `demo_ee` directory

+            $ cd demo_ee

+    2. Run the `ansible-builder` command to build the Execution Environment

-    $ ansible-builder build -t <ee_tag>
+            $ ansible-builder build -t demo_ee -v 3 --prune-images

+6. Now we can configure ansible-navigator to use our Execution Environment
+    1. Modify `ansible-navigator.yml` removing the coment on the `image` line
+    2. Explain that this sets our default execution environment, but we could also set this on the CLI when we launch Ansible Navigator

+            $ ansible-navigator --execution-environment-image demo_ee

+7. Let's run this playbook for our base configuration using `ansible-navigator` and see what happens.
+    1. Show the inventory variables in `group_vars` to show that we have a default configuration we want
+    2. Show the inventory variables in `host_vars` to show that we have one host that we want to be different
+    3. Run the playbook

+            $ ansible-navigator run configure_base_system.yml

+        OR

+            $ ansible-navigator run --execution-environment-image demo_ee configure_base_system.yml